Charles L. Spirrison

 In 1989, he joined the faculty at Mississippi State University in Starkville, rising to the rank of Professor of Psychology and being appointed Director of Clinical Training in the Department of Psychology.
 Dr. Spirrison devoted 19 years of his academic career to the university, retiring in 2008 as Professor Emeritus of Psychology.

-Upon his retirement, Dr. Spirrison relocated to the Republic of Cyrus, where he was named Professor of Psychology and Head of the Department of Social Sciences at the University of Nicosia.
+Upon his retirement, Dr. Spirrison relocated to the Republic of Cyprus, where he was named Professor of Psychology and Head of the Department of Social Sciences at the University of Nicosia.
 He served in that capacity for two years.

 He returned to the United States in 2010 to accept the post of Professor of Psychology and Department Chair at USCB.